eshangark/Arduino-Projects/Temp & Humidity Sensor/README.md

 This project uses an **Arduino Uno**, **DHT11 Temperature and Humidity Sensor**, and an **I2C LCD 1602 Screen** to display real-time temperature and humidity readings.

 ## Libraries Needed
-1. **DHT sensor library**: Install the DHT sensor library to interface with the DHT11 sensor.
+1. **DHT sensor library**: Install the [DHT sensor library](https://github.com/adafruit/DHT-sensor-library) by Adafruit to interface with the DHT11 sensor.
+You can install this directly from the Arduino Library Manager.
-2. **LiquidCrystal_I2C library**: Install the LiquidCrystal_I2C library to communicate with the LCD screen.
+2. **LiquidCrystal_I2C library**: Install the [LiquidCrystal_I2C library](https://github.com/johnrickman/LiquidCrystal_I2C) by John Rickman to communicate with the LCD screen.
+This can also be installed via the Arduino Library Manager.

 ## Pin Connections
 1. **DHT11 Sensor**: